This section welcomes articles that examine the state of a specific subfield or topic.

 Sect.
 29 - Human Rights

-This section encourages theoretical and/or empirical submissions that advance our understanding of human rights.
-We are particularly interested in submissions on human rights organizations and work that addresses new directions and methodological challenges in in human rights research.
-Email a question to Section 29.
+This section encourages theoretical and empirical submissions that advance our understanding of human rights.
+We are particularly interested in submissions on human rights organizations, human security, transitional justice, and work that addresses new directions and methodological challenges in human rights research.
+We encourage both junior and senior scholars to submit their research and volunteer to serve as panel chairs and discussants.
+In your submission, please indicate your areas of expertise as well as roundtable topics you might find interesting.

 Sect.
 30 - Electoral Campaigns